Other Projects…

 Main UI View

-The app interface has options to select protocols available for ingest.
-It has various options depending on the import:
+The interface lets you select the protocols available for ingest, with options that depend on the import:

-• Power Mode: This check box bypasses errors by generating and opening a excel workbook to review.
-The errors are then fixed and eventually the import happens with this setting turned off.
+Power Mode: Bypasses errors by generating and opening an Excel workbook to review.
+The errors are fixed, and eventually the import happens with this setting turned off.

-• Species Replace: This check box enables a SpeciesReplace.xlsx file that can be used to mass update species codes for every file instead of going into each individual file and changing it individually.
-This is exceptionally helpful when a USDA code has had an update or a client uses the wrong code consistency.
+Species Replace: Enables a SpeciesReplace.xlsx file to mass-update species codes across every file instead of editing each one individually.
+Helpful when a USDA code changes or a client uses the wrong code consistently.

-• Batch Import Data: This prompts a pop up window to select the batch import files to import (multiple .xlsx files can be imported at once).
+Batch Import Data: Prompts a window to select the batch import files (multiple .xlsx files can be imported at once).

-• Species Count: This button queries that VGS database and counts the species at each site to provide an overview of the data that was collected.
+Species Count: Queries the VGS database and counts the species at each site for an overview of the data collected.

-• Species Check: This button brings a pop up that lets the client select a list of states that the sites are located.
-It then compares the plant codes in the database to USDA plant lists by each state (www/sp_lists_USDA) to check for inconsistencies and data entry errors.
+Species Check: Lets the client select the states the sites are located in, then compares the plant codes in the database to USDA plant lists by state (www/sp_lists_USDA) to catch inconsistencies and data-entry errors.

-• Update Site Name: This links to a script that looks through all location lat/long coordinates and check them in a USFS enterprise shape file to help predict what folder (Allotment/Pasture) they belong in and rename them according to USFS naming conventions (numeric based off of Region-Forest-Ranger District-Allotment-Pasture-SiteID).
+Update Site Name: Looks through all lat/long coordinates and checks them against a USFS enterprise shapefile to predict the folder (Allotment/Pasture) they belong in, then renames them per USFS conventions (Region-Forest-Ranger District-Allotment-Pasture-SiteID).

 Power Mode